gzoller/dotty-reflection/README.md

 * Opaque type aliases
 * Try typed fields
 * Either
-* Option
+* Option and Java Optional
-* Collections, incl.
-Java Collections
+* Collections, incl. several Java Collections
-* Tuple
+* Tuples

 See unit tests for detailed examples of usage.

-### Limitations
+## Limitations
-* No support for parameters in Intersection or Untion types (```val t: X|Y``` or ```val u: X&Y```).
-This is because union/intersection types don't appear to be implemented as full classes in Scala and we haven't yet figured out this would work.
+* No support for parameters in Intersection or Union types (```val t: X|Y``` or ```val u: X&Y```).
+This is because union/intersection types don't appear to be implemented as full classes in Scala and we haven't yet figured out this would work in dotty-reflection.
+* This library can handle some pretty tricky trait type resolution (see tests), but there are limits.
+Some attempts to RType.inTermsOf() a contorted trait structure may fail.
+These will be pretty gnarly cases and (hopefully) unlikely.
+* The entire serialized RType tree (incl. any nested RTypes) must not exceed 64K bytes.
+This is so that it will fit into a Java Annotation.

-### Acknowledgements
+## Acknowledgements
-I wish to thank three people who have helped make this library possible, with their patient explanations and help on gitter and in code reviews.
+I wish to thank three people who have helped make this library possible, with their patient explanations and help on gitter.
 Learning the Dotty reflection internals was certainly a learning curve for me and these guys really helped me through it:
 ```
 Guillaume Martres (@smarter)
 Paolo G. Giarrusso (@Blaisorblade)
 Nicolas Stucki (@nicolasstucki)
 ```

-### Notes:

-This library can handle some pretty tricky trait type resolution (see tests), but there are limits.
-Some attempts to RType.inTermsOf() a contorted trait structure may fail.
-These will be pretty gnarly cases and (hopefully) unlikely.

-### Release Notes:
+## Release Notes:
 0.1.0 -- Macro-enabled reflector
 0.2.0 -- Added compiler plugin for performance lift and true runtime reflection for RType.inTermsOf.
 Upgraded to Dotty 0.27.0-RC1 and JDK 13
 0.2.1 -- bug-fix
-0.2.2 -- Revised README and added performance enhancement for Any-typed reflection
+1.0.0 -- Initial full-feature release